AbhijitL2020/100-days-of-code/log.md

 I eschewed writing bubble sort yesterday.
 But I need to see it as just an opportunity to build the muscle memory.

+### Day 7: Sep 15, 2020

+**Today's Progress**: Tried to add Unit Testing to Stack, new, make, pointer and &.
+Tiring

+**Thoughts**:
+Found the going hard.
+[Tweet-for-the-day](https://twitter.com/zero2null/status/1305921633916301312?s=20)

+Spent some time struggling with the Unit Testing for the code Stac done yesterday.
+Was fairly frustrated with it.
+I guess I need to learn more about type initialization, etc. So left it half done.

+Then moved on to next chapter of Learning Go: Chapter 5.
+Beyond the Basics And I found myself being rushed through several key concepts, in short one or two lines.
+I could not wrap my head around so many at once.
+Lack of hands-on examples for each one of the concepts also hurt.
+So I need to go over the stuff again tomorrow.
+The day had left me weary.
+Did it affect my comprehension?